logsearch/logsearch-for-aws/README.md

   * can reuse our existing logsearch infrastructure for parsing and searching log events
   * using a queue is much more scalable than watching entire bucket paths for new files

-We don't like this setup because...

-  * occasionally logstash hangs with low level thread errors and needs to be restarted

 ## Usage

-Before getting started, you must set up the following AWS resources...
+Before getting started, you must set up the following in AWS...

   * IAM credentials which allow working off the queue and downloading the referenced S3 files ([sample](./src/aws-helper/iam/sample-policy.json))
-  * Separate SQS Queues for the log types you use ([sample](./src/aws-helper/s3-sns-sqs/))
+  * Separate SQS Queues and S3 Notifications for the log types and files you use ([sample](./src/aws-helper/s3-sns-sqs/))

 Fetch and install our logsearch configuration ([details](#@todo))...